kantorset/MexPackUnpack/README.md

   //argument 3 : Double precision complex matrix (Eigen Map) represented as pair of real matrices corresponding to real/imaginary component
   //argument 4 : Double precision complex matrix represented as a pair of pointers, number of rows, and number of columns
   //This will only work with Octave or matlab before 2017b (or newer MATLABs compiled without the -R2018a flag)
-  //Note: on MATLAB 2018b an newer (with the -R2018a compilation flag) you would replace
+  //Note: on MATLAB 2018a and newer (with the -R2018a compilation flag) you would replace
   //CDSP with CDIP and EDCSM with EDCIM

   MexUnpacker<double, std::complex<float>, EDCSM,  CDSP> my_unpack(nrhs, prhs);